 Application for the work permit shall be lodge at the Ghana Immigration Service.
 Forms for the application can be obtained from the Ghana Immigration Service office in Accra, Ghana.
 The forms ought to be completed and signed by the applicant.
 The Applicant is expected to provide accurate and credible answers to all questions asked.

-In order to apply for a work permit from the Ghana Immigration Service, the following related documents ought to accompany the application forms;
+To apply for a work permit from the Ghana Immigration Service, the following related documents ought to accompany the application forms;

 - Cover Letter.

-- Bio data page of the prospective employer’s passport.
+- Biodata page of the prospective employer’s passport.

 - Company’s certificate of Registration